Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and energy-entropy competition: Model and main results

-It is apriori not obvious that $T_{\rm rel} (\bbZ^d)<+\infty$ for all values of $q\in (0,1)$.
-However we observe that the East-like process is \emph{less} constrained than a infinite collection of independent one dimensional East processes, one for every line in $\bbZ$ parallel to one of the coordinate axis, each of which has a finite relaxation time \cite{Aldous}, hence the conclusion.
+It is a priori not obvious that $T_\mathrm{ rel} ({\mathbb Z}^d)<+\infty$ for all values of $q\in(0,1)$.
+However, we observe that the East-like process is \emph{less} constrained than a infinite collection of independent one-dimensional East processes, one for every line in ${\mathbb Z}$ parallel to one of the coordinate axis, each of which has a finite relaxation time \cite{Aldous}; hence the conclusion.
 A formal proof goes as follows.
-Define $c_x^{\rm East}(\eta)=\mathds{1}\left(\eta _{x-e_1}=0\right)$ and observe that $c_x(\eta)\ge c_x^{\rm East}(\eta)$.
-Therefore the Dirichlet form $\cD(f)=\sum_x \pi\left(c_x \var_x(f)\right)$ of the East-like process is bounded from below by $\sum_x \pi\left(c^{\rm East}_x \var_x(f)\right)$ which is nothing but the Dirichlet form of a collection of independent East processes, one for every line in $\bbZ^d$ parallel to the first coordinate axis.
-The Rayleigh-Ritz variational principle for the spectral gap implies that $T_{\rm rel} (\bbZ^d)$ is not larger that the relaxation time of the above product process.
-In turn, by the tensorisation property of the spectral gap (see e.g. \cite{Saloff}), the relaxation time of the product process coincides with that of the one dimensional East process $\trel(\bbZ)$.
-In conclusion
+Define $c_x^\mathrm{ East}(\eta)=\mathds{1} (\eta _{x-e_1}=0 )$ and observe that $c_x(\eta)\ge c_x^\mathrm{ East}(\eta )$.
+Therefore, the Dirichlet form $\cD(f)=\sum_x \pi (c_x \var_x(f) )$ of the East-like process is bounded from below by $\sum_x \pi (c^\mathrm{ East}_x \var_x(f) )$ which is nothing but the Dirichlet form of a collection of independent East processes, one for every line in ${\mathbb Z}^d$ parallel to the first coordinate axis.
+The Rayleigh--Ritz variational principle for the spectral gap implies that $T_\mathrm{ rel} ({\mathbb Z}^d)$ is not larger that the relaxation time of the above product process.
+In turn, by the tensorization property of the spectral gap (see, e.g., \cite{Saloff}), the relaxation time of the product process coincides with that of the one-dimensional East process $\trel({\mathbb Z})$.
+In conclusion,